AggieWorks/calcom-docker/README.md

 Note: `docker compose` without the hyphen is now the primary method of using docker-compose, per the Docker documentation.

-## (Most users) Running Cal.com with Docker Compose
+## Running Cal.com with Docker Compose

-If you are evaluating Cal.com or running with minimal to no modifications, this option is for you.

 1. Clone calcom/docker